-Then, create groups of 4 students: 2 “athletes” and 2 “coaches” per group.
+2. Create groups of four students: two “athletes” and two “coaches” per group.
 Athletes will be presenting the arguments and face the other party.
-Coaches, however, will develop a strategy and whisper arguments during the battles.
+Coaches will develop a strategy and whisper arguments during the battles.

-Next step, play the game!
-Pick 2 groups for a face-off, and ask one of the coaches of each group to come before the class and answer a trivia question, such as:
+3. Play the game!
+Pick two groups for a face-off, and ask one of the coaches of each group to come before the class and answer a trivia question, such as:

-Whoever answers correctly, faster, wins a chance to pick a piece of paper and which side of the “couple” they want to advocate for.
+4. Whoever answers correctly, faster, wins a chance to pick a piece of paper and choose which side of the “couple” they want to advocate for.

-It’s then time to start the fight: Let discussions happen naturally.
-This is not a structured debate, so encourage students to participate orally rather than stifle their contributions with formal debate rules.
-The other difference between this and a formal debate is that coaches can help presenters with argument ideas.
+5. It’s then time to start the fight: Let discussions happen naturally.
+This is not a structured debate, so encourage students to participate orally rather than follow formal debate rules.
+The other difference between this and the previous debate activity is that coaches can help presenters with argument ideas.

-Give students 7 minutes to make their cases, and ask their peers to judge which member of the couple won.
+6. Give students seven minutes to make their cases, and ask their peers to judge which member of the couple won.

-The game ends after each team has played!
+7. The game ends after each team has played.

-Students should follow the rough pattern Subject-Verb-Object, or more precisely: Le/la/les adjectif – nom – adverbe – verb – adjectif – nom (The adjective – noun – adverb – verb – adjective – noun).
-Remember, students don’t know what their classmates have written or will write, so it often leads to some very surprising, interesting results.
+3. Students should follow the rough pattern of Subject-Verb-Object, or more precisely: Le/la/les adjectif – nom – adverbe – verb – adjectif – nom (The adjective – noun – adverb – verb – adjective – noun).

-Let the students uncover the folded words, read the results and discuss: This will get them laughing!
+4. Let the students uncover the folded words, read the results and discuss.
+This will get them laughing!

 This game generally brings fond memories to native French speakers, who have all played it in their childhood.
 But this is no simple game: It’s the ultimate, most entertaining French vocabulary test there is!